 What About Salt?

-Another reason is that many folks are salt-sensitive or on a medically restrictive diet, so this gives them a great, versatile dry rub option.
+Another reason I skip the salt in the dry rub is that many folks are salt-sensitive or on a medically restrictive diet, so this gives them a great, versatile dry rub option.

 What kind of salt should I add if I want to?
 Most people use kosher salt for it's coarse and crunchy texture in dry rubs or BBQ spice rubs.
 You can also use fine pink sea salt BUT please read on...

-You will find two primary kinds of salt in my kitchen: coarse kosher salt and fine pink salt.
 The first is a Mediterranean coarse kosher sea salt for it's texture and clean flavor.
-It's also what I use for brining and salting water for blanching, boiling, brining, and sometimes salting meat.
+It's also what I use for brining and salting water for blanching, boiling, and sometimes salting meat.
 Another great kosher salt is this mined pink kosher salt.

 The other salt I use is this fine, clean, pink mined ancient sea salt.
 These are my workhorse salts.